MicrosoftDocs/iis-docs/iis/manage/provisioning-and-managing-iis/installing-iis-modules-in-shared-configuration-environments.md

 ---
-title: "Installing IIS Modules in Shared Configuration Environments | Microsoft Docs"
+title: "Installing IIS Modules in Shared Configuration Environments"
 author: walterov
 description: "This article describes the steps to install an IIS Module in machines that are part of the Shared Configuration environment.
-The following process assumes n..." ms.author: iiscontent
+The following process assumes n..." ms.date: 06/01/2009 ms.assetid: a739d72a-8437-47ef-9914-bc2d6ea9461f msc.legacyurl: /learn/manage/provisioning-and-managing-iis/installing-iis-modules-in-shared-configuration-environments msc.type: authoredcontent
-manager: soshir
-ms.date: 06/01/2009
-ms.topic: article
-ms.assetid: a739d72a-8437-47ef-9914-bc2d6ea9461f
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/provisioning-and-managing-iis/installing-iis-modules-in-shared-configuration-environments
-msc.type: authoredcontent
 ---